keighty/keighty.github.io/source/_posts/2013-07-22-sinatra-in-a-console.md

 {% highlight bash %}
 $ rails c{% endhighlight %}

-How can we achieve the same ability in Sinatra?
+How can we achieve the same ability in Sinatra?<!--more-->
 ###Tux
 Tux is a ruby gem that generates a sinatra console.
 It reads the config.ru, allows you to interact with App methods, and provides empty request and response objects to for investigating communication between views and the Sinatra controller.